P3rXeuS/MovieApp/README.md

 # Display Movies

-in this little project called Display Rate Currency I used REACT & VITE TAILWIND
+in this little project called Display Movies I used REACT & VITE TAILWIND

 and this is the example https://movie-app47.netlify.app/